 Exercise needs to become a part of their daily lives.
 The potential benefits of cardiovascular exercises can be lost within 3-6 months of being discontinued.
 (Lascar, 2018) To protect from heart attacks, aerobic exercise needs to be incorporated into their daily lives.
 Also, exercise does not cancel poor nutrition in teens.
 The benefits of aerobic exercise must be coupled with proper nutrition.
 (Lascar, 2018)

-Childhood Type 2 diabetes in presents a major health crisis today and in the near future.
-(Rowley, 2017) Youth-onset diabetes is very different from adult-onset diabetes.
-It is unfortunate that many of the medications available for adults are not available for children.
-The TODAY study and the RISE study reveals type 2 diabetes is children progresses much faster than in adults over 40 years.
+Type 2 diabetes presents a major health crisis today and in the near future.
+(Rowley, 2017) The TODAY study and the RISE study reveals type 2 diabetes is children progresses much faster than in adults over 40 years.
 (Narasimhan, 2015) (Edelstein, 2018) They often initially present with DKA, so it is important to properly diagnose.
 (Kao K. S., 2016)

 There is an unusually rapid progression through prediabetes of 12-21 months.
-(Kao K. S., 2016) Adults can have prediabetes over 10 years.
-Prediabetes is rarely diagnosed in children because it is without noticeable symptoms.
-(Kao K. S., 2016) The only way to diagnose prediabetes is with an A1c test.
-Unfortunately, this test is not approved for diagnosing children.
-Many risk factors for comorbidities are present at diagnoses, (Kao K. S., 2016) and they will need insulin therapy much earlier than adult-onset type 2.
+(Kao K. S., 2016) Prediabetes is rarely diagnosed because it is without noticeable symptoms.
+(Kao K. S., 2016) Many risk factors for comorbidities are present at diagnoses, (Kao K. S., 2016) and they will need insulin therapy much earlier than adult-onset type 2.

 Moderate to late puberty

 It is important to remember biological differences within this age group.
-Typically youth on-set diabetes presents in moderate to late puberty.
+Typically they are in moderate to late puberty.
 (Edelstein, 2018) Human growth hormone could significantly affect blood sugar levels.
-(Edelstein, 2018) Also, many of these young women will experience pregnancy with uncontrolled blood sugars resulting in birth defects.
+(Edelstein, 2018) Also, many of these young women will experience pregnancy and the uncontrolled blood sugars resulting.
 It is important to teach about planned pregnancy and encourage birth control pills when necessary.
 Never underestimate the power of peer pressure.
-Plus, they feel as if they have little control over their own socioeconomic status due to their dependence on their parents.
+Plus, they feel as if they have little control over their own socioeconomic status.
 (Edelstein, 2018) The medical community must address these issues with family caregivers.

 The TODAY study

 Non-compliance with medications is high.
 Participants in the TODAY study had 57% compliance in medication after 5 years.
-(Narasimhan, 2015) We can only speculate teen medication compliance based on their HbA1c scores.
-We need to motivate these teens toward better self-care to avoid complications like heart disease in their 20’s and 30’s.
+(Narasimhan, 2015) We can only speculate teen medication compliance based on HbA1c scores.
+We need to motivate these teens toward better self-care.

 The TODAY study’s Intensive Lifestyle Program focused on healthy eating, increased activities with a personal exercise therapist and moderate weight loss.
 Adherence to the program dropped to 54%.
 (Narasimhan, 2015) Small support groups for families struggling with uncontrolled weight in children is recommended.
-(Hartzler, 2018) When we motivate the parents to take better care of their children, the whole family’s health will improve.
-Teens also need support groups that include their peers.
-(Lascar, 2018) These groups are often set-up within their schools.
-Teens need to be encouraged to join.
-Mutual respect will help reach their hearts and help motivate them to better health.
+(Hartzler, 2018) Teens need support groups that include their peers.
+(Lascar, 2018) Mutual respect will help reach their hearts and help motivate them to better health.

 Childhood diabetes prevention – it’s the key!